Mortgage Rate Lock: How And When To Lock In Your Interest Rate

 Make A Rate Lock Agreement

+While there are many types of home loans, making a rate lock agreement is something you’ll always have to do.
 When it's time, your lender will likely ask you if you'd like to lock your rate.
 If they don't, take it upon yourself to ask.
-They'll explain the terms of the agreement with you and you'll move on in the home buying process while they finalize your loan.
+They'll explain the terms of the agreement with you and you'll move on in the home buying process while they finalize your home loan.

 Know How Long Your Rate Lock Lasts